typestack/routing-controllers/README.md

 Global middleware runs before each request, always.

-You can make global middleware to run after controller action by specifying extra `afterAction: true`
+You can make global middleware to run after controller action by using `@MiddlewareGlobalAfter` instead of `@MiddlewareGlobalBefore`.
-option: `@GlobalMiddleware({ afterAction: true })`.
-If you have issues with global middlewares run order you can set a priority: `@GlobalMiddleware({ priority: 1 })`.
+ If you have issues with global middlewares run execution order you can set a priority: `@MiddlewareGlobalBefore({ priority: 1 })`.
-Higher is priority means middleware being executed earlier.
+ Higher priority means middleware being executed earlier.

 ### Error handlers